nofuss/songbook/Bass/notes.md

 X 1) YELLOW by Coldplay.
 Here’s a nice simple line to get started with.

-2) WITH OR WITHOUT YOU by U2.
+X 2) WITH OR WITHOUT YOU by U2.
 One of my favourite U2 songs – simple bass line too, four chords, root notes in a steady 8th note pulse.

-3) EVERY BREATH YOU TAKE by The Police.
+X 3) EVERY BREATH YOU TAKE by The Police.
 The first of three Sting basslines.
 This one’s mainly root notes, mainly 8th notes.

-4)ROXANNE by The Police.
+4) ROXANNE by The Police.
 A nice example of the Police’s early mix of reggae and rock (see also ‘So Lonely’).

 5) MESSAGE IN A BOTTLE by The Police.
 Another great Sting line, he’s not a virtuoso but he plays memorable bass lines.